On the van der Waals interaction between a molecule and a half-infinite plate: Potential created by a charge q outside a dielectric half--space

 \section{Potential created by a charge q outside a dielectric half--space}

-In this chapter we illustrate why our results also hold in the case that the plate is not a perfectly conducting plate but a dielectric half--space as mentioned in the introduction.
+In this section we illustrate how to derive the Hamiltonian $H(r,v)$ in a case of a dielectric or perfectly conducting plate.
 We consider two infinite dielectric media with permittivities $\epsilon_1$ and $\epsilon_2$, that have an infinite plane as their interface.
 We use coordinates such that the first component vanishes at the interface.

 First we derive the Green's function.
 For a more detailed derivation we refer to \cite{schwinger} Chapters 12-14.
 Then with the help of the Green's function we derive the interaction energy for a charge distribution with several charges.
 Thus the derivation works for the general case of a molecule interacting with a dielectric plate.